| ECMI Glossary of Water Related TermsA B C D

 For example, nitrates move through soils and aquifer formations due

 predominantly to the bulk motion or movement of water.
+Alkalinity: The acid neutralizing capacity of

 a water is known as alkalinity.
 For surface waters alkalinity has been called